roc-streaming/roc-toolkit/docs/sphinx/internals/code_structure.rst

 ===================== ===============================================
 target                description
 ===================== ===============================================
-target_pc             Enabled for PC (like server, desktop, laptop) target_posix          Enabled for a POSIX OS target_posix_ext      Enabled for a POSIX OS with POSIX extensions target_posix_pc       Enabled for a POSIX OS on PC target_gnu            Enabled for GNU-like libc and compiler target_darwin         Enabled for macOS target_android        Enabled for Android target_c11            Enabled for C11 compilers target_libunwind      Enabled if libunwind is available target_libatomic_ops  Enabled if libatomic_ops is available target_libuv          Enabled if libuv is available target_openfec        Enabled if OpenFEC is available target_speexdsp       Enabled if SpeexDSP is available target_sox            Enabled if SoX is available target_sndfile        Enabled if libsndfile is available target_pulseaudio     Enabled if PulseAudio is available target_nobacktrace    Enabled if no backtrace API is available target_nodemangle     Enabled if no demangling API is available
+target_android        Enabled for Android target_darwin         Enabled for macOS target_gnu            Enabled for GNU-like libc and compiler target_libatomic_ops  Enabled if libatomic_ops is available target_libunwind      Enabled if libunwind is available target_libuuid        Enabled if libuuid is available target_nobacktrace    Enabled if no backtrace API is available target_nocsprng       Enabled if no CSPRNG API available target_nodemangle     Enabled if no demangling API is available target_nouuid         Enabled if no UUID API is available target_openfec        Enabled if OpenFEC is available target_openssl        Enabled if OpenSSL is available target_pc             Enabled for PC (like server, desktop, laptop) target_posix          Enabled for a POSIX OS target_posix_ext      Enabled for a POSIX OS with POSIX extensions target_posix_pc       Enabled for a POSIX OS on PC target_pulseaudio     Enabled if PulseAudio is available target_sndfile        Enabled if libsndfile is available target_sox            Enabled if SoX is available target_speexdsp       Enabled if SpeexDSP is available
 ===================== ===============================================

 Example directory structure employing targets: